proto-aiken-13/tp/docs/UserGuide.md

 has 12 weeks' worth of tutorials to grade.

 **Q**: How do I decide how many "participation points" to use?</br>
-**A**: The command is dependent on arbitrary participation levels or any guidelines on measuring student participation that your course has made.
+**A**: The command is dependent on relative participation levels of your students or any guidelines on measuring student participation that your course has made.

 **Q**: I have two students that share the exact same name.
 How can npc_track support this?<br>
 **A**: npc_track cannot handle students with the exact same name.
 However, you can consider adding something else to their names to distinguish between them.